 Return an ebook before the expiry date

-You may want to return an ebook early, before the borrowing period ends.
-To do so, right click on the selected ebook cover, and click "Return Borrowed Item".
-Doing so, releases the ebook loan from your account, so that it can be borrowed by other patrons.
+You may want to return an ebook before the borrowing period ends.
+Right-click on the selected ebook cover, them click "Return Borrowed Item".
+This releases the ebook loan from your account, so it is now available for other patrons to borrow.

 Further details on using the Adobe Digital Editions app, can be found by reading "Getting Started with Adobe Digital Editions" which is included within the app Library screen.

 This is to ensure that you are the individual borrowing the ebooks and the user of the devices with Adobe Digital Editions installed.
 The Adobe ID is used to verify this information.
-Any ebooks that you borrow will be associated with that single Adobe ID account whether you use it on one device or six.
+Any ebooks that you borrow will be associated with that single Adobe ID account whether you use it on one device or up to six in total.

 How long is my borrowing time ?

-Usually the publisher determines borrowing times.
+It varies.
+Usually it is the publisher who determines borrowing times.
 When you download the ebook, you will be provided with the return date.
 Within Adobe Digital Editions, click File > Item Info to see the due back date and other restrictions in copying and printing.
 You do have the option to return the ebook before the borrowing date expires.
-Right click on the ebook cover and choose Return Borrowed Item.
+Right-click on the ebook cover and choose Return Borrowed Item.

 I already have an Adobe ID and password set up.
 What if i have forgotten my password?